 I love these little napkin swans, they are a fun thing to teach at when you meet people at restaurants and cafes.

-I spent a bit too long shaping the tail, I think it looks better when the tail is all floofy.
-Like a real swan, they aren’t perfect! ?
-By the way, you can totally use paper to make this, the thinner the better, tissue paper will work great. ?
+I spent a bit too long shaping the tail, I think it looks better when the tail is all ploofy.
+Like a real swan, they aren’t perfect.
+You can use regular paper to make this, the thinner the better, tissue paper will work great.

 You will need: